Introduction to Radiation Therapy I-II

 Treatment Setups I-II

-This course is geared for first-year students.
+This two-semester course is geared for first-year students.
 It is designed to provide an introduction into the various basic clinical patient setups that students encounter in their clinical rotations.
 The clinical setups will be broken down into their basic components and analyzed, with emphasis into the rationale for each.
 Practical surface anatomy will be covered.
 Students will be instructed on the methods and techniques used in accurately setting up a patient for treatment.
 Discussion on simulation concepts and principles will be presented.
-An integral part of the course is the review of simulation films.
+An integral part of the course is the review of simulation films and CTs.
 The class will provide a solid foundation of clinical setup skills that students will build on during their clinical rotations.

 Methods of Patient Care